arpitbbhayani/articles/blogs/isolation-forest.md

 ```

 ## Constructing the forest
 We get to choose the number of trees we want in the forest, there is no specific way to do this; but in general: more the merrier.
-Not only we get to choose the number of trees, but we also choose the number of nodes in each tree - sub-sample size.
-The algorithm requires a sub-sample to operate efficiently and yields a very high performance while doing so.
+We also choose the number of nodes in each tree - sub-sample size.
+The algorithm requires a sub-sample to operate efficiently and yields a very high accuracy and efficiency while doing so.

+Thus we repeat the process of constructing the decision tree by sub-sampling the data.
+The pseudocode for forest construction is as follows

 ```py
 def construct_forest(X, trees_count, subsample_count):